google/WebFundamentals/src/content/en/updates/2020/07/referrer-policy-new-chrome-default.md

 {# wf_updated_on: 2020-07-31 #}
 {# wf_featured_image: /web/updates/images/generic/security.png #}
 {# wf_tags: security #}
-{# wf_featured_snippet: Starting in 85, Chrome is switching its default referrer policy from no-referrer-when-downgrade to the more privacy-preserving strict-origin-when-cross-origin. #}
+{# wf_featured_snippet: Starting in 85, Chrome plans to switch its default referrer policy from no-referrer-when-downgrade to the more privacy-preserving strict-origin-when-cross-origin. #}
 {# wf_blink_components: N/A #}

 # A new default Referrer-Policy for Chrome: strict-origin-when-cross-origin {: .page-title }